-- Raised table pedestrian crossings on Heath Road at Woolpit Health Centre and at the junction of Old Stowmarket Road with Heath Road; and - New pedestrian linkages to enable residents to walk to all facilities in the village centre.
+- A main car park of approximately 0.5 hectares area for Woolpit Health Centre with direct access through the development. - A double roundabout at the junction of Old Stowmarket Road with Heath Road; and - New pedestrian linkages to enable residents to walk to all facilities in the village centre.

-4.4 Allocation of land east of Green Road
+4.4 New homes at land east of Green Road

-- 4.4.1 The site is shown as WPT4 (MSDC site ref.
-SS0093) on the Policies Map.
-A full planning application for 49 new homes was submitted to Mid Suffolk District Council on 5 May 2016.
-The proposal includes 17 affordable homes, the provision of a children's play area and off site highway improvements.
-The District Council refused planning consent, but the Planning Inspectorate allowed an appeal and granted planning permission on 28 September 2018 subject to a Section 106 Planning Obligation to secure: - 17 Affordable dwellings - 360 m2 children's play space - Improvements to the Public Right of Way - Contribution towards primary school provision - Offsite highway improvements to Green Road - Mitigation of impact on skylark nesting habitat - 4.4.2 The Neighbourhood Plan confirms this decision by the Planning Inspectorate through the allocation of the site for housing.
+- 4.4.1 While not shown as a commitment (work on-site had commenced in Summer 2020), this Plan records that an application for 49 new homes on land east of Green Road was granted planning permission on appeal in September 2018 subject to a Section 106 Planning Obligations to secure the following:

+- 17 Affordable dwellings

+- 360m2 of children's play space

+- Improvements to the Public Right of Way

+- Contributions towards primary school provision

+- Offsite highway improvements to Green Road

+- Mitigation of impact on Skylark nesting habitat